PowershellFrameworkCollective/psframework/help/en-us/Write-PSFMessage.md

 ### -ErrorRecord
 If an error record should be noted with the message, add the full record here.
 Especially designed for use with Warning-mode, it can legally be used in either mode.
-The error will be added to the $Error variable and enqued in the logging/debugging system.
+The error will be added to the $Error variable and enqueued in the logging/debugging system.

 ```yaml
 Type: ErrorRecord[]